-Built between 1622 and 1638, Guia Fortress is part of the Historic Centre of Macao which is listed as UNESCO World Heritage, and comprises Guia Chapel and Lighthouse.
-The Fortress, which is located up in a hill in São Lázaro district, was crucial in keeping off the Dutches during the attempted invasion of 1622.
+Built between 1622 and 1638, Guia Fortress is part of the Historic Centre of Macao which is listed as UNESCO World Heritage and comprises the Guia Chapel and Lighthouse.
+The Fortress, which is located on a hill in São Lázaro district, was crucial in keeping off the Dutches during the attempted invasion of 1622.

 Guia Chapel, originally established by Clarist nuns, features a series of frescoes depicting scenes of both Western and Chinese themes, thus representing a testament to Macau’s multicultural dimension.

 Guia Lighthouse, built later on in 1865 within the Fortress’ perimeter, is known to be the first modern lighthouse on the Chinese coast.
-Unlike the Fortress area and the Chapel, admission to public is not allowed inside the Lighthouse.
+Unlike the Fortress area and the Chapel, admission to the public is not allowed inside the Lighthouse.